ptmrio/autorename-pdf/README.md

 or an docker image running based on image: ${PGPT_IMAGE:-zylonai/private-gpt}:${PGPT_TAG:-0.6.2}-ollama Start the docker container you downloaded
-Follow the steps described here: (https://docs.privategpt.dev/quickstart/getting-started/quickstart) On Windows 11 Professional the Ghostscript Verions 10.0.31 was used during development
+Follow the steps described here: (https://docs.privategpt.dev/quickstart/getting-started/quickstart) On Windows 11 Professional the Ghostscript Verions 10.02.1 was used during development, as newer versions failed to rasterize 9 out of 10 pdfs.

+A local Nvidia GPU allowed rast processing.
+8 out of 10 pdfs are renamed meaningfully.

 ### Setup Instructions